geowrgetudor/wifi-pwner/README.md

 # WiFi Pwner

-A fast, mobile-optimized WiFi handshake capture tool built on top of Bettercap.
+A fast, mobile-optimized (on the go - similar to pwnagotchi) WiFi handshake capture & cracking tool built on top of Bettercap & Aircrack-ng.
+Run WiFi Pwner on your Pi (as service) and start pwning without breaking a sweat.

 ## Features